Kamal, Rails deployments, and Rega turntables

 And finally just ran kamal deploy and it worked: fast deploys without Docker Desktop.
 This is just awesome and it finally feels like good old Capistrano without the drawbacks.

-Just like the Carbon Pro the Colima add a container runtime without breaking Kamal but removing the icky initial Docker Desktop mammoth.
+Just like the Carbon Pro the Colima adds a container runtime without breaking Kamal whilst removing the icky initial Docker Desktop mammoth.